PauwelsPieter/APT-TEAM7-EdgeService/README.md

 In [this repository](https://github.com/PauwelsPieter/APT-TEAM7-FrontEnd) you can find our basic front-end application that communicates with the edge service.
 <!-- Todo: host front-end and paste url here -->

-The front-end is tested using Selenium in combindation with Python.
+The front-end is tested using Selenium in combination with Python.
 The code for this can be found in [this repository](https://github.com/PauwelsPieter/APT-TEAM7-FrontEndSeleniumTesting).

 ## Requirements
 ### General